TeseoLou/codoku/docs/TESTING.md

 ### **6.2.2 AccessibilityChecker Testing**

-To further ensure Codoku’s compliance with WCAG 2.2 accessibility standards, automated testing was conducted using [AccessibilityChecker.org](https://www.accessibilitychecker.org/).
+To further ensure Codoku’s compliance with WCAG 2.2 accessibility standards, automated testing was conducted using AccessibilityChecker.
 This tool scans pages for common accessibility issues across categories including semantic structure, ARIA usage, visual contrast, interaction behavior, and assistive technology compatibility.

 AccessibilityChecker evaluates each page against critical and non-critical criteria, assigning an audit score and flagging required manual audits.
 It is particularly useful for identifying violations that may affect screen reader users, keyboard-only navigation, and overall structural clarity.